 CCMB was also a partner in the production of a video series called Living Well with Cancer-related Fatigue, which offers first-hand experiences from patients and tips from professionals that you may find helpful.
 You can find the video under the Managing Symptoms & Side Effects section on fatigue.

-You or a loved one will likely have a number of questions during the course of your cancer treatment.
+You or a loved one will likely have several questions during your cancer treatment.
 It's important to discuss your questions and concerns with your healthcare team so that you can make informed decisions about your care plan.

 Here are some of the questions you should ask throughout your treatment, including telling your care team how much information you would like and what is important to you.